SheidaRa/Rate-This-Rental/README.md

     # start backend
     rails s

     # visit localhost:3001 on browser
     ```
+### Developer notes
+- There is stills some race conditions error in rendering the app.
+Try reload the page if encounter such errors.
+- Please confirm the email in your inbox after you sign up to make your account work
+- The search bar is slow, please be patient.

     ## Credits
   - All images and figures are obtained from the Canva images and graphics library
   - ChatGPT was used to help with adding comments to the code or formatting the order  (and centering divs ofc :) )